Atrix256/SampleZoo/doc/bluenoise.md

 Blue noise are numbers that are randomized, but roughly evenly spaced, like the below.
 ![MakeNumberline_BestCandidate.png](../output/_1d/samples/blue_noise/MakeNumberline_BestCandidate.png)

-This is in contrast to regular old random number (white noise), which can clump together and leave empty holes.
+This is in contrast to regular old random numbers (white noise), which can clump together and leave empty holes.
 ![UniformRandom](../output/_1d/samples/uniform_random/MakeNumberline_UniformRandom.png)

 For a non graphics oriented explanation of why that's useful, check this out: https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/